Skip to content

 For more details on thermal desorption, please see EPA’s A Citizen’s Guide to Thermal Desorption.

-Petroleum-contaminated soil will be delivered to the facility and placed into a staging area with a bermed petroleum-resistant surface with a retractable cover.
+Petroleum-contaminated soil is delivered and placed into a staging area with a bermed petroleum-resistant surface with a retractable cover.

-Waste water generated during soil washing and stormwater will be collected in a sump and treated using granular activated carbon before surface discharge.
-Water samples will be collected periodically to ensure the treatment system is working efficiently.
+Waste water generated during soil washing and stormwater is collected in a sump and treated using granular activated carbon before surface discharge.
+Water samples are collected periodically to ensure the treatment system is working efficiently.

 The DEC Contaminated Sites Program’s regulatory authority to review and approve of offsite and portable treatment facilities is 18 AAC 75.365 and 18 AAC 78.273.
 Operations plans are reviewed according to these regulations and the Operation Requirements for Soil Treatment Facilities (DEC 2013) guidance adopted by regulation.

-How will DEC ensure the facility is operating in accordance with the Operations Plan?
+How will DEC ensure the facilities are operating in accordance with their Operations Plan?

-The DEC Contaminated Sites Program has multiple systems in place to ensure the facility is operating according to regulation and their operations plan.
-First, according to the Alaska regulations, soil cannot be accepted by the facility without written approval from a DEC Contaminated Sites or Prevention, Preparedness, and Response project manager.
-When petroleum-contaminated soil is identified, the Responsible Party (contaminated soil waste generator) or their consultant will contact STT to see if they can bring the contaminated soil to the facility and will complete a Contaminated Media Transport and Treatment or Disposal Approval Form.
+The DEC Contaminated Sites Program has multiple systems in place to ensure a facility is operating according to regulation and their operations plan.
+First, according to the Alaska regulations, soil cannot be accepted by a facility without written approval from a DEC Contaminated Sites or Prevention, Preparedness, and Response project manager.
+When petroleum-contaminated soil is identified, the Responsible Party (contaminated soil waste generator) or their consultant will contact a facility to see if they can bring the contaminated soil to the facility and will complete a Contaminated Media Transport and Treatment or Disposal Approval Form.
 The form will be sent for review to DEC staff already working with the Responsible Party.
-The DEC staff will review the information about the contaminated site or spill to ensure the contaminants present in the soil are limited to petroleum or petroleum constituents before approving the transport of contaminated soil to STT.
+The DEC staff will review the information about the contaminated site or spill to ensure the contaminants present in the soil are limited to petroleum or petroleum constituents before approving the transport of contaminated soil to the facility.

-Finally, STT will submit an annual report to the DEC Contaminated Sites Program which documents inspections and maintenance of the pad, water treatment discharge results, and annual groundwater well sample results.
+Finally, thermal desorption facilities submit an annual report to the DEC Contaminated Sites Program which documents inspections and maintenance of the pad, water treatment discharge results, and annual groundwater well sample results.
 The DEC Contaminated Sites Program staff will conduct facility inspections as well.

-How Will DEC Ensure the Property is Not Contaminated When the Facility closes?
+How Will DEC Ensure the Property is Not Contaminated When a Facility closes?

 external link indicator Indicates an external site.